About Me

 Another essence is that people’s online and digital life is real.
 It is a part of generation-y identity.
 The base-level morals and ethics still apply; and probably more so in a world that is flat and always on.

-2 Responses to “Difference of Opinion: Digital Age”
+2 thoughts on “Difference of Opinion: Digital Age”

 This is an interesting piece of observation, albeit, for me, not new or surprising.